Muhammetacin/Weather-App/WeatherApp.md

 Because of the limited time and me being not creative enough I decided to go with a simpler design in order to focus more on the technical and functional stuff.

 ## JavaScript functionality

+### getCity5Days(cityName)

+The function has the keyword async before it meaning it's executed asynchronous.
+In this function, an API string is generated with the API key and information about the weather of the submitted city is fetched.
+The response holds all the information in JSON format.
+Using all the information in there the temp and skyStatus data are put in arrays.

+Today's date is created to set the next day's names.
+Everything is set inside this function (temps, skyStatus', day names).
+This async function is called when user hits enter button on keyboard or clicks on submit button.

+### capitalizeFirstLetter(string)

+This function slices the first letter from input string and capitalizes it and puts it back.
+So it capitalizes the first letter.
+Purely for the look and feel of the app.

+### getDayAndSetAllDaysOfWeek(today)

+Today is an integer.
+0 = sunday, 1 = monday, ...
+Using that number an array of whole week days' names are created.
+After that the correct names are put in their place.

+### setTempAllDays(tempData)

+Using the created weather information array, all temperatures of the next 5 days are put in their places in Html elements.

+### setSkyStatusAllDays(skyData)

+Using the created weather information array, all sky data of the next 5 days are put in their places in Html elements.

+## Events

+### KeyUp

+Every button on keyboard triggers this event.
+When user starts typing the temperatures and sky data information will be deleted and just a '-' is shown to reset the previous city's information.
+When user types something and hits enter key and if the city exists all the correct data will be shown.
+Otherwise, the heading on top will give an error message to let the user know that the city does not exist.

+### Click

+When the user clicks submit button and the city exists, all the correct data will be shown.
+Otherwise, the heading on top will give an error message to let the user know that the city does not exist.